 After the fellowship, Kremen became the online managing editor for MIT Technology Review.
 Kremen spent much of her time managing staff and freelance writers, assigning stories on emerging technologies, offering suggestions for sources and perfecting copy.

 Kremen now lives in New Jersey, where she works as a freelance writer and editor.
-In her spare time, Kremen builds robots and keeps her young son off the chandelier.
+In her spare time, Kremen builds robots and keeps her son off the chandelier.

 Knight Science Journalism Fellowship

 May 2019, Rutgers University, Journalism and Media Studies Department

 For distinguished achievement in service, as voted on by fellow faculty.

 Mar 2019, Rutgers University, School of Arts and Sciences